Skate Story

-Skate Story is an upcoming skateboarding video game developed by American indie developer Sam Eng and published by Devolver Digital.
-The game is scheduled to release for macOS, Nintendo Switch 2, PlayStation 5, and Windows on December 8, 2025.
-The game follows a demon in the Underworld who has made a deal with the Devil who has to skate to the moon and swallow it to be freed.
+Skate Story is a skateboarding video game developed by the American indie developer Sam Eng and published by Devolver Digital.
+The game was released for macOS, Nintendo Switch 2, PlayStation 5, and Windows on December 8, 2025.
+The game follows a demon in the Underworld who, after making a deal with the Devil, has to skate to the moon and swallow it to be freed.

 Gameplay

 Skate Story focuses on the core mechanics of skateboarding and emphasizes fluid movement, exploration, and trick execution.
-Players take on the role of a skateboarding demon made out of glass and pain, who must ollie, kickflip and grind their way through 'The Emptylands' as they take on their seemingly impossible quest.
+Players take on the role of a skateboarding demon made out of glass and pain, who must ollie, kickflip and grind their way through 'The Underworld' as they take on their seemingly impossible quest.
 The control scheme of the game is designed to provide a realistic and intuitive skateboarding experience, with players able to perform a wide range of tricks and maneuvers.
-The game rewards players for creativity and skill, encouraging them to experiment with different combinations of tricks and routes through The Emptylands.
+The game rewards players for creativity and skill, encouraging them to experiment with different combinations of tricks and routes through The Underworld.
 Players will need to complete skate trials in order to level up, learn new tricks, and obtain new gear.
 They can sell their soul for new decks, wheels, and trucks to customize their skateboard.
 Skate Story features puzzle-solving elements with its primary focus on exploration and discovery, encouraging players to piece the story together by progressing through the different levels and environments.

-Plot
+While skating through the nine layers of Hell, the demon is accompanied by an atmospheric soundtrack by Blood Cultures and John Fio, creating an immersive environment.

+Synopsis

-Skate Story is centered around a crystalline demon who was given a skateboard by the Devil alongside the terms of a simple deal, if the demon skates to the moon and swallows it, the Devil will free them.
-The game has a unique take on the skateboarding genre as it is set in the Underworld where the demon will need to skate and grind their way through the ash and smoke of The Emptylands in order to consume the moon.
-The protagonist encounters various tortured souls that need saving on their journey such as a forgetful frog, and will need to skate fast in order to destroy the vicious demons on their path.
-While skating through the nine layers of hell the demon is accompanied by an atmospheric soundtrack by Blood Cultures and John Fio, creating an immersive environment.
+Skate Story is centered around a crystalline demon who is given a skateboard by the Devil alongs with the terms of a simple deal: if the demon skates to the Moon and swallows it, the Devil will free them.
+The game has a unique take on the skateboarding genre, as it is set in the underworld, where the demon must skate and grind its way through the ash and smoke of the Emptylands in order to consume the Moon.
+The protagonist encounters various tortured souls who need saving on their journey, such as a forgetful frog, and will need to skate fast in order to destroy the vicious demons on their path.

 Development

 Skate Story is developed by Sam Eng, an indie video game developer based in New York.
 Eng previously developed Zarvot, a game about cubes which was released in 2018 for Nintendo Switch.
 Skate Story was announced during Devolver Digital's Public Access Holiday Special in December 2022 and with a planned release in 2023.
-The game was delayed to 2024 then 2025.
+The game was delayed to 2024, then again to 2025.

+Reception

+Skate Story received "generally favorable" reviews according to review aggregator website Metacritic.
+OpenCritic reported that 87% of critics recommended the game.